 It’s a seminal cult cabin-in-the-woods horror film filled with gory makeup, camera tricks, puppets and even some stop-motion animation.
 Plus, it comes from writer and director Sam Raimi, whose most recent project was the Marvel blockbuster Dr. Strange: Madness of the Multiverse (which, once you see Evil Dead 2, will be packed with new Easter eggs for you to find!).

 Netflix has put out so many documentaries and docu-series over the last few years that have had us all yelling at screens and rolling our eyes so hard we’ve strained facial muscles (cough, The Tinder Swindler, cough, cough).
 This movie will fascinate and infuriate you in the same way, but it’s totally worth a watch—especially stoned.
+Learn more about it on Rotten Tomatoes.

 Follow Steve Wiebe, an unemployed dad from Redmond, Washington, in his 2006 quest to break the Donkey Kong high score (agreed to be the hardest arcade game of all time).
 The previous high score was set in 1981 by Billy Mitchell, who is a villain on par with anyone in Tiger King.
 You’ll laugh, you’ll cry and you might even break some furniture in frustration.